mirkenstein/Elasticsearch-ECK-Quick-Start/README.md

 We will deploy our cluster in the `elk` namespace
 2. Setup prerequisites for the ELK cluster

-Set your elasticsearch password in advance, Start the trial and
+Set your elasticsearch password in advance, Start the trial and add the S3 bucket credentials which will be used for snapshots.

 - ES User pass